JurikMatej/IZV/README.md

-# Data processing and visualisation course - Project
+# Data processing and visualization course - Project

 ## The assignment